How to Move Windows 10/11 to Another Drive: Cloning vs. System Image (2025)

 One of the most frequently occurring recovery errors is 0x80042407, and the most possible reason is that your target drive is smaller than the source drive, so it failed to match the layout of the system image.

-✍If you receive this error, there is little you can do other than use a larger target disk.
-Some other errors such as “no disk can be used…” (error 0x80042412), “Windows cannot restore a system image to a computer has different firmware”, “Windows Backup is unable to determine the boot volume” may also arise.
+✍Tip: If you encounter this error, your only option is to use a larger target disk.
+Other errors, such as “No disk can be used…” (error 0x80042412), “Windows cannot restore a system image to a computer with different firmware,” “Windows Backup is unable to determine the boot volume,” may also occur.

-Therefore, I would recommend you to use alternative software like AOMEI Backupper to restore, or directly clone Windows 10 to even smaller drive.
-With its intelligent-sector technology, it's capable of restoring or cloning between disks of different sizes/partitions.
+To avoid these issues, I recommend using an alternative like AOMEI Backupper to restore system image or clone Windows 10, even to a smaller drive.
+Its intelligent-sector technology allows seamless restoration or cloning between disks of different sizes and partition styles.

 Step 4.
 Resize partitions after transferring a system image